 The map is not live, but it’s as close as we can make it at the moment.
 If you have any queries, you can email us on email@example.com or phone us on 01453 761455.

-Yes, if there are motorway services on both sides, there'll be a electricity pump at each.
+In most cases, if there are motorway services on both sides of the carriageway, there'll be a electricity pump at each.
 There are a few exceptions to this however, so please always check our online map before making your journey.

 It takes up to 14 days for your card to arrive.
 If you still haven’t received it by then, please call Ecotricity customer services on 01453 761455 or ping us an email.